 Six days a week, more than 200 volunteers collect food from local supermarkets, restaurants, caterers and bakeries, and deliver it to more than 40 agencies, including soup kitchens, food pantries, and shelters.

 Through food distribution, various projects, and a Teen Board, Rachel's Table makes a difference in the hunger community in Western Massachusetts.

 For more information, or to get involved, visit our website or call (413) 733-0084.

-Rachel's Table is a project of the Jewish Federation of Western Massachusetts and 22News/WWLP.
+Rachel's Table is a program of the Jewish Federation of Western Massachusetts and 22News/WWLP.

 Thank you to our corporate sponsor, Peoples Bank.